joelhawksley/identity/components/slides.md

 ^ How could this be?

-^ The reality is that things are, well, different here.
+^ The reality is that things are, well, different here at GitHub.

 ---